-In our exploration of Montana’s native plants, readers will embark on a journey through the remarkable flora that defines this rugged and enchanting region.
+In this look at Montana’s native plants, I will show you the amazing flora that makes this rugged and enchanting region special.

 Top Montana Native Plants